 The main focus of the challenges is to develop the pupils’ personal qualities and their creativity.
 We want them to have a belief in themselves and their future and most importantly a passion for learning.
 Flexibility is being built into each challenge to allow more able pupils to excel whilst giving time and support to those who require it.

-The subjects which require practice to learn and embed skills – English, Maths and PE will be delivered as discrete subjects in year 7 outside of the challenges.
-Literacy and Numeracy will be included as part of the English and Maths lessons.
-The ‘Accelerated ReaderProgram’ will be delivered within the English lessons to develop reading skills.
-These classes will be set by ability as this allows the more able to be stretched and pupils who need support to be given this in smaller classes.
+The subjects which require practice to learn and embed skills – English, Maths, Music, languages and PE are delivered as discrete subjects in year 7 outside of the challenges.
+Literacy and Numeracy are included as part of the English and Maths lessons.
+The ‘Accelerated Reader Program’ is delivered within the English lessons to develop reading skills.
+These classes are set by ability as this allows the more able to be stretched and pupils who need support to be given this in smaller classes.
 By embedding these skills in year 7 the pupils can progress through year 8 and 9 with confidence and ambition and we would aim to instill resilience in our pupils to succeed at KS4.

 Whilst we want to give our Key Stage 4 pupils the best possible chance to build up a wide range of qualifications to embark on their journey into work or further/higher education, our main goal is to allow the pupils to continue to develop confidence and resilience and embrace every challenge they face.

 Our Key stage 5 is year 12 and 13.
 We aim to provide our pupils with a progression from Key stage 4 as well as equip them with the necessary qualifications and skills for them to move on to the next stage of their career path.
 We continue to work with collaboration schools and colleges in order to offer our pupils a wide range of post 16 courses, which can be studied at CCYD or at other schools via school transport.
 Pupils will study a maximum of 4 option choices and also Welsh Baccalaureate Level 3, which is compulsory.